venenux/alpine-wiki/tutorials/alpine-install-from-usb-to-disk-pc-single-boot-only.md

         computer are too older use this only.
     -   **x86_64**: The popular AMD64 compatible 64-bit x86 based
         machines, i386 are not recommended for newer/lasted hardware.
-    -   **s390x**: For the Super powered IBM mainframes, especially IBM Z and IBM LinuxONE servers.
-    -   **ppc64le**: For the PowerPC devices with pure little-endian mode, mostly for POWER8 and POWER9
 -   `<VERSION>` could be one of:
     -   **latest-stable** for a more up to date without taking care of numbered